Skip to main content

 Restorative Justice & Chaplaincy

-Students interested in pursuing the Restorative Justice / Chaplaincy emphasis are required to complete the seven required GPPM foundational courses as well as five additional courses (course descriptions follow):
+Students interested in pursuing the Restorative Justice / Chaplaincy emphasis are required to complete the eight required GPPM foundational courses as well as five additional courses (course descriptions follow):

-Students take only three additional electives for a total of 15 courses (60 units) and complete a capstone portfolio or practicum.*
+Students take only two additional electives for a total of 15 courses (60 units) and complete a capstone portfolio or practicum.*

 RJUS 220 - Introduction to Restorative Justice